Gargron/fileupload/README.md

 The unit test suite covers simple uploads, and the library "works on my machine," as it were.
 You are welcome to contribute.

-You can grep the source code for "TODO" to find things you could help finishing.
+You can grep the source code for `TODO` to find things you could help finishing.

 ### Usage